WanjaNjunge/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm -r for deleting directories cd - changes the working directory to the previous one a script that lists all files
+rm -r for deleting directories cd - changes the working directory to the previous one a script that lists all files a script that prints the type of the file name